Visit Edwin's blog: www.edwinoutwater.com

 Edwin Outwater, Music Director

-Edwin Outwater is Music Director of Ontario’s Kitchener-Waterloo Symphony (KWS) and regularly guest conducts the Chicago and New World Symphonies.
-Equally at home interpreting canonical masterworks, premiering new commissions, and creating truly innovative, audience-building programming initiatives, the American conductor is, as the San Francisco Classical Voice recently observed, “headed for a top-tier future.”
+Edwin Outwater is Music Director of Ontario’s Kitchener-Waterloo Symphony (KWS), where his contract was recently extended through the 2016-17 season.
+He also serves as Director of Summer Concerts at the San Francisco Symphony (SFS) and regularly guest conducts the Chicago and New World Symphonies.
+Equally adept at interpreting canonical masterworks, premiering new commissions, and creating outside-the-box audience-building initiatives, the American conductor is, as San Francisco Classical Voice notes, “headed for a top-tier future.”

-From 2001–05, Outwater was Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra.
-During his tenure, he led the orchestra in all of their concerts as well as on tour through Europe in summer 2004, when the orchestra made its debut at Vienna’s Musikverein and Paris’s Théâtre des Champs-Élysées, and returned to Amsterdam’s Concertgebouw.
-Before joining the San Francisco Symphony, Outwater served as Resident Conductor and Associate Guest Conductor of the Florida Philharmonic.
-He has held posts as Associate Conductor of the Festival-Institute at Round Top in Texas, Principal Conductor of the Adriatic Chamber Music Festival in Molise, Italy, and Assistant Conductor of the Tulsa Philharmonic.
+From 2001–05, Outwater was Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra, leading all its concerts and a 2004 European tour, when the orchestra made debuts at Vienna’s Musikverein and Paris’s Théâtre des Champs-Élysées, besides returning to Amsterdam’s Concertgebouw.
+Before joining the SFS, Outwater served as Resident Conductor and Associate Guest Conductor of the Florida Philharmonic, Associate Conductor of the Festival-Institute at Round Top in Texas, Principal Conductor of the Adriatic Chamber Music Festival in Molise, Italy, and Assistant Conductor of the Tulsa Philharmonic.

-Outwater’s work in music education and community outreach has been widely celebrated.
-In 2004 his education programs at the San Francisco Symphony were given the Leonard Bernstein Award for Excellence in Educational Programming, and his Chinese New Year Program was given the MET LIFE award for community outreach.
+Outwater’s work in music education and community outreach is justly celebrated.
+In 2004 his education programs at the SFS received the Leonard Bernstein Award for Excellence in Educational Programming, and his Chinese New Year Program won the MET LIFE award for community outreach.
 In Kitchener-Waterloo, Outwater redesigned the orchestra’s education series and initiated myriad community connections.
-At the San Francisco Symphony, he conducted Family Concerts; Adventures in Music performances, which are heard by more than 25,000 students from San Francisco schools each year; and Concerts for Kids, which reach students throughout Northern California.
-In Florida, Outwater designed the Florida Philharmonic Family Series and its Music for Youth program, which was heard annually by more than 40,000 fifth-grade students in South Florida.
-He appears frequently with training orchestras and music festivals throughout the United States and across the world, including the New World Symphony, the Civic Orchestra of Chicago, the National Music Camp of Australia, the National Youth Orchestra of New Zealand, the Music Academy of the West, the National Orchestral Institute, the Festival-Institute at Round Top, and New York’s Mannes Conservatory Orchestra.
+At the SFS, he conducted Family Concerts; Adventures in Music performances, heard by more than 25,000 students from San Francisco schools each year; and Concerts for Kids, which reaches students throughout Northern California.
+In Florida, Outwater designed the Florida Philharmonic Family Series and its Music for Youth program, heard annually by more than 40,000 fifth-grade students in South Florida.
+He appears frequently with training orchestras and music festivals worldwide, including the New World Symphony, Civic Orchestra of Chicago, the National Music Camp of Australia, National Youth Orchestra of New Zealand, Music Academy of the West, National Orchestral Institute, Festival-Institute at Round Top, and New York’s Mannes Conservatory Orchestra.
 Outwater has served as music director of the Santa Barbara Youth Symphony and on the faculties of the University of Tulsa, Idyllwild Arts Academy, and University of California, Santa Barbara.

-A native of Santa Monica, California, Edwin Outwater attended Harvard University, graduating cum laude in 1993 with a degree in English literature.
-While at Harvard, he was music director of the Bach Society Orchestra and the Harvard Din and Tonics (an acclaimed a cappella group), and wrote the music for the 145th annual production of the Hasty Pudding Theatricals.
-He received his master’s degree in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivinick.
-He also studied music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.
+A native of Santa Monica, California, Edwin Outwater graduated cum laude in English literature from Harvard University, where he was music director of the Bach Society Orchestra and the a cappella group Harvard Din and Tonics, and wrote the music for the 145th annual production of the Hasty Pudding Theatricals.
+He received his master’s in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivinick, besides studying music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.